cd/Lynch/README.md

 And this is what happend: When you call the `create()` method, the following steps are taken:

 1. The component grabs the element with the `[data-mojito-app]` selector.
 2. The template function will be called.
-Within the function, the data object is accessible via `this`.
+Within the function, the data object is accessible via `this.data`.
 3. The returned string will be parsed and included inside the element.

 This is a very static example, I grant, so let's add a little bit more dynamic: